0ranga/netflixgaze/README.md

 ## Recognition

 This project was selected as one of the best project of the year and was featured in an article by the Chaire PcEN research lab here: https://pcen.fr/activites/netflix-gaze.
 They also hosted a version on their server: https://netflixgaze.pcen.fr.
+Keep in mind that the version at this link is more recent: https://jordanlouis.org/netflixgaze/.